Everest Base Camp Helicopter Tour With Landing

 • Prepare warm clothing, bring sunglasses, and sunscreen to protect against UV rays at high altitudes.

-Why go to the Everest base camp tour with a Helicopter?
+Why go to the Everest Base Camp Tour with a Helicopter?

-Permits For EBC Heli Tour
+Permits For Everest Helicopter Tour

 Sagarmatha National Park Entry Permit: All flyers and trekkers entering the Everest region must obtain this permit because Everest Base Camp and Kala Patthar are part of Sagarmatha National Park, a UNESCO World Heritage Site.